Belinda Cornish

 Belinda Cornish is a Canadian actress and playwright based in Edmonton, Alberta.
 She is most noted for her role in the television series Tiny Plastic Men, for which she received a Canadian Screen Award nomination for Best Actress in a Comedy Series at the 4th Canadian Screen Awards in 2016.

 Her plays have included Diamond Dog, Thrubwell's Pies, Little Elephants, Category E and an adaptation of Todd Babiak's novel The Garneau Block.
+Cornish also appeared with a touring Call of Cthulhu actual play group in 2025.